New Insights into Time Series Analysis II -- No Correlated Observations: Notation

 \begin{itemize} \item[\textbf{$P1$}] - unsystematic $y_{i}$ values; \item[\textbf{$P2$}] - increasing order of $Y^{-}$ and $Y^{+}$; \item[\textbf{$P3$}] - decreasing order of $Y^{-}$ and increasing order of $Y^{+}$; \end{itemize}

-where the measurement of $Y^{-}$ and $Y^{+}$ for $P2$ and $P3$ assume the same position on the x axis only to provide a better display.
+where the measurement of $Y^{-}$ and $Y^{+}$ for $P2$ and $P3$ assume the same position on the x-axis only to provide a better display.

 Five distributions were used to test our approach.
-They were generated to model both variable stars and noise.
-Uniform and normal distributions, that can mimic noise, were generated by the \textit{IDL} function \textit{RANDOMU}.
-This function returns pseudo-random numbers uniformly-distributed and randomly drawn from a multivariate normal distribution, where a mean value of $0.5$ and full-width at half maximum (FWHM) equal to $0.1$ were assumed for the normal distributions in order to provide a range of values from about $0$ to $1$.
-On the other hand we generate Cepheid (Ceph), RR-Lyrae (RR), and eclipsing-binary (EB) distributions that are like typical variable stars.
+These distributions were generated to model both variable stars and noise.
+Uniform and normal distributions that can mimic noise were generated by the \textit{IDL} function \textit{RANDOMU}.
+This function returns pseudo-random numbers thar are uniformly distributed and randomly drawn from a multivariate normal distribution, where a mean value of $0.5$ and full width at half maximum (FWHM) equal to $0.1$ were assumed for the normal distributions to provide a range of values from about $0$ to $1$.
+On the other hand we generate Cepheid (Ceph), RR-Lyrae (RR), and eclipsing-binary (EB) distributions that are similar to typical variable stars.
 Ceph, RR, and EB models were based on the OGLE light curves \textit{OGLE LMC-SC14 109671}, \textit{OGLE LMC-SC21 59535}, and \textit{OGLE LMC-SC2 180186}, respectively.
-They were generated in two steps: first a harmonic fit was used to create a model and next these distributions were sampled at random points to get the measurements.
+These models were generated in two steps: first a harmonic fit was used to create a model and, second, these distributions were sampled at random points to get the measurements.

-Figure~\ref{fg_dist} shows the $P1-3$ arrangements for uniform (black squares), normal (green asterisks), Ceph (blue diamonds), RR (red triangles) and EB (grey pluses) distributions.
-The colors and symbols used in this diagram were adopted throughout the paper in order to facilitate their identification.
-The symmetry found in the $P2$ and $P3$ yield unique information about the shape and dispersion.
+Figure~\ref{fg_dist} shows the $P1-3$ arrangements for uniform (black squares), normal (green asterisks), Ceph (blue diamonds), RR (red triangles) and EB (grey plus signs) distributions.
+The colours and symbols used in this diagram were adopted throughout the paper to facilitate their identification.
+The symmetry found in the $P2$ and $P3$ yields unique information about the shape and dispersion parameters.
 Therefore, the measurements of $Y^{-}$ and $Y^{+}$ are combined to propose a new set of statistical parameters (see Table~\ref{tb_varind_new}).